cades/career/autobiography-en.md

 As for the problem of merging each other's code, programmers use version control system to tackle it.
 So I choose git and use it on several projects for 2 years.

 ## I have the ability to program the front-end and back-end of a website.
-From Sep.
+From Sept.
 2012, I got a part-time job at TKU, writing web-based systems that collects research data, and a web-based system that used in lectures, letting students give and solve problem.

-At Sep.
+At Sept.
 2013, I joined BEER RUN Taiwan and was responsible for building the official website.
 This site eventually got 20,000 likes from facebook.

 This May, I attended HackNTU 2014 together with 3 friends.
 Our product was a WebApp helping a group of people to figure our their common available time, named CalShare.
 In this project I made the front-end for it, with AngularJS and Google Calendar API within 25 hours.